-The Basic Writings of Bertrand Russell 2nd Edition Edited by Robert E. Egner and Lester E. Denons.
-With a new introduction by John Slater, University of Toronto.
+The Basic Writings of Bertrand Russell 2nd Edition

+Denonn.
+With a new introduction by John Stater, University of Toronto.
 This comprehensive anthology of Russell's writings brings together his definitive essays from the period 1903 to 1959.
 Whether from his seminal work in the philosophies of mathematics and language or in his provocative views on religion and international relations, his wit and seemingly effortless lucidity remain constant throughout the development of his thinking.

-With over eighty essays divided into seventeen sections, there could be no better introduction to the enormous scope of Russell's thinking or to the depth or brilllance of his genius.
-May 1992: 744pp Pb: 0-415-08301-X: £12.99
+With over eighty essays divided into seventeen sections, there could be no better introduction to the enormous scope of Russell's thinking or to the depth or brilllance

+May 1992: 744pp Pb: 0-415-08301-X: \$12.99

-Human Knowledge: Its Scope and Value 2nd Edition With a new introduction by John Slater, University of Toronto.
+Human Knowledge: Its Scope and Value 2nd Edition With a new introduction by ohn Stater, University of Toronto.

 Russell's classic examination of the relation between individual experience and the general body of scientific knowledge.
 It is a rigorous examination of the problems of an empiricist epistemology.

-His intelligibility comes of stating things directly as he himself sees them, sharply defined and readily crystallised in the best English philosophical style: - TLS (May 1992: 540pp Pb: 0-415-08302-8: \$12.99
+His intelligibility comes of stating things directly as he himself sees them, sharply defined and readily crystallised in the best English philosophical style. - TLS

+May 1992: 540pp Pb: 0-415-08302-8: \$12.99

-Human Society in Ethics and Politics 2nd Edition With a new introduction by John Slater, University of Toronto Russell gives a logical analysis of ethical concepts and principles.
-He goes on to relate hts ethical conclusions to politics and religion.
+Human Society in Ethics and Politics

+With a new introduction by John Slater,

+Russell gives a logical analysis of ethical concepts and principles.
+He goes on to relate his ethical conclusions to politics and religion.
 It is his only extended statement of his later views on ethics.
-Thave once again been captivated by the strength of Lord Russell's intellect, the elegance of his

-Russell's intellect, the elegance of his prose and the causticity of his wit.
-He is the Voltaire of his time, and one tikes him or dislikes him accordingly.' - SURDAY TIMES May 1992: 248pp Pb: 0415-08300-1:\$10.99
+I have once again been captivated by the strength of Lord Russell's intellect, the elegance of his prose and the causticity of his wit.
+He is the Voltaire of his time, and one likes him or dislikes him accordingly. - SUNDAY TIMES this study remains one of the most important studies of Leibniz ever published.

+May 1992: 248pp Pb: 0-415-08300-1; £10.99